wwt/git-foundations/sections/section_2.md

 # Setup GitHub Authentication

-Before we set up the GitHub repository, it's a good idea to consider how our local environment will authenticate to GitHub during synchronization.
+Before we setup a GitHub repository, it's a good idea to consider how our local environment (the 'git-foundations' Container) will authenticate to GitHub during synchronization.
 GitHub supports two types of secure transport, each with their own authentication mechanism(s):

 1. HTTPS with basic authentication (username and password) or API key.
 2. SSH with public/private key authentication.